 If you have any questions regarding movement, please leave them in the comment section below.

-Bryon Renwand, PT, DPT, CSCS, has been working with ProMedica Total Rehab since 2012, and is currently seeing patients at Total Rehab of Bedford, Mich.
-Bryon received his Bachelors of Science in Exercise Science from the University of Toledo, where he also received his Doctorate of Physical Therapy.
+Bryon Renwand, PT, DPT, CSCS, works with ProMedica Total Rehab and received his Bachelors of Science in Exercise Science from the University of Toledo, where he also received his Doctorate of Physical Therapy.
+For his full bio and other articles, please click here.